J-O-B/manage-my-web/readme.md

 4. [PEP 8](http://pep8online.com/) to check all Python code.

 5. [Autoprefixer](https://autoprefixer.github.io/) to ensure web browser compatability in CSS code.

+6. [Flake8](https://pypi.org/project/flake8/) was used to check for errors in code.
+I elected to keep some of the "errors" that Flake8 identified, such as empty django files with imports.

 > Testing was important in this project, with multiple forms located on pages.
 A recurring bug seemed to be the submission of multiple forms at once.
 To fix this problem jQuery was used to change a submit buttons value, this paired with an if statement in Python gave the desired outcome.